10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 As a person who loves to partner with local guides to support the local economy, and share the most authentic local experience with you, I invited Henrik to write this guide.
 You won’t find anything else like this, it’s a true insider’s guide to Iceland.

-Iceland Hidden Gems - PIN IT!
+Iceland Hidden Gems Overview

-This top 10 hidden gems in Iceland were picked as my personal favorites and they are easy to get to by car.
+These top 10 hidden gems in Iceland were picked as my personal favorites and they are easy to get to by car.
 There are so many beautiful places around Iceland and picking the top 10 favorites is just scratching the tip of the iceberg (or glacier).

 However, I made sure that this list can be inspiring for your planned visits around Iceland.
 There is something for everyone.